cthulhucalling/Terraform/blue-green/README.md

 **HOW TO LAUNCH AN EC2 IN TERRAFORM USING AN EXISTING IAM ROLE**

 There's tons of documentation out there on having TF deploy a role for this but not a whole lot on how to deploy workloads with existing roles.
-Assuming you want to run the EC2s under a role that has the basic SSM permissions (SSMRoleforManagedHosts) so you can connect to them, here is how it's done:
+Assuming you want to run the EC2s under a role that has the basic SSM permissions so you can connect to them, here is how it's done.
+First get the role name.
+If you're using AWS default role names, the role SSMRoleforManagedHosts provides the minimun SSM permissions needed to get SSM and Connect working.
+Otherwise, use the name (not ARN) of whatever role you want the EC2s to run as.

 In variables.tf
 ```